The No Bummer Summer Reader

 I started to write a couple of stories in october (2011) I prefer to write in a composition book, or a binder with loose leaf paper

-Some of the books that aren't actual reading, maybe you can write a book about doing whatever it is in the book each day, or take an idea from one of the pages & start that way.
-Inspiration comes when you least espect it (I really hate that, as I do not always have a pen & paper around to jot down the ideas for poems or my stories.
-One in which I got the idea from something someone said in a book or tv show.
+Inspiration comes when and where you least expect it (I really hate that, as I do not always have a pen & paper around to jot down the ideas for poems or my stories.
+One in which I got the idea from something someone said in a book or tv show.)